 To help our clients get the best value and service for Covid-19 testing, we've partnered with the following organisations and negotiated discounted rates with each:

 Test at London Heathrow with DiamondAir

 DiamondAir, offers a range of PCR pre-travel COVID-19 test options for clients who are able to attend a clinic at London Heathrow Airport prior to travel.
 Tests are conducted at a dedicated facility at the airport, with results being made available in as little as 4-12 hours if using their express service.
 Prices start at £155 per person for the standard service.

 While this option is convenient for anyone living close to London Heathrow, DiamondAir is also able to offer a range of alternative options including home test kits, meet-and-greet services and chauffeur transfers.
 For example, you’d be able to transfer to the airport for your test, stay overnight at an airport hotel and then collect the results the next day before your flight.

-Please note, you'll need to book early, especially for travel around Christmas, New Year and bank holiday periods.
+Please note, you'll need to book early, especially for travel around peak travel periods such as bank holidays and school holidays.

 Other airport-based testing options

-Some airport hotels, including the Sofitel at Heathrow Terminal 5 and Hilton Gatwick, now offer a 'test and rest' service where you can purchase a package that includes overnight stay and a PCR test which is analysed overnight and results are delivered the following morning via email or mobile app.
-Note that although tests are analysed in prioriry order based on flight departure time there is no guarantee that results will be returned early enough for very early morning departures, so please check carefully with the hotel before booking this service.
+Some airport hotels, including the Sofitel at Heathrow Terminal 5 and Hilton Gatwick, now offer a 'test and rest' service where you can purchase a package that includes overnight stay and a PCR saliva test which is analysed overnight and results delivered the following morning via email or mobile app.
+Note that, although tests are analysed in priority order based on flight departure time, there is no guarantee that results will be returned early enough for very early morning departures, so please check carefully with the hotel before booking this service.

 Please note that this information is provided in good faith but we are not responsible for the services provided by any of these third parties.